The Association of Geographic Information was formed to maximise the use of GI for the benefit of the citizen, good governance and commerce.

 RICS is the global professional body promoting & enforcing the highest international standards in the valuation, management & development of land, real estate, construction & infrastructure.

 The Royal Institute of Navigation was formed to unite in one body those interested in navigation and advance the art, science and practice of navigation.

 ICES encourages and regulates the professional aspirations of quantity surveyors and land surveyors working within the civil engineering sector.

 The Survey Association, known generally as TSA, is the trade body for commercial survey companies in the UK.

-This year's Lecture promises to be a fascinating exploration into the ambition of successive Russian leaders to map the entire world!
+This year's Lecture was a fascinating exploration into the ambition of successive Russian leaders to map the entire world!

-Come and listen to expert cartographers John Davies and Alexander Kent who have spent over ten years trying to discover what imperative prompted such a gigantic enterprise and how the compilers and cartographers were able to collect such a wealth of information.
+Expert cartographers John Davies and Alexander Kent, who have spent over ten years trying to discover what imperative prompted such a gigantic enterprise and how the compilers and cartographers were able to collect such a wealth of information.

 Their research was published by the University of Chicago Press in 2017 in the highly acclaimed book ‘The Red Atlas: How the Soviet Union Secretly Mapped the World’.
 In tonight’s talk they will focus on the maps of the British Isles in the context of the global project.